- Cryptocurrencies have been one such investment class that has surged exponentially in terms of popularity

 The alternative asset class is therefore primarily defined as those that do not fall under the typical classes of financial assets, such as stocks, bonds and cash.
 While these assets can play a crucial part in improving portfolio returns when equity markets are under performing, through sufficient diversification they also reduce portfolio risks – reducing the potential negative impact of market shocks.
 This is more so since many of these alternative assets perform in ways that are low-correlated with traditional instruments like the stock market.
 Thus in case of a market crash, they tend to remain unaffected – adding a much needed insulation layer to portfolio diversification.

 Cryptocurrencies have been one such investment class that has surged exponentially in terms of popularity in the last couple of years.
 The Supreme Court quashing the RBI order and lifting the banking ban on cryptocurrency in India has helped multiple start-ups in the space to gain ground in the country.
 Even during the ban, people continued to trade with the help of peer-to-peer (P2P) networks but the RBI’s approval is expected to act as a catalyst to the growth momentum.
-Besides, with the favourable court order multiple platforms in the space have now experienced a sharp rise in both its users and the trading volumes.
-Two key factors have been fuelling the trading volumes recently.
+Besides, with the favorable court order multiple platforms in the space have now experienced a sharp rise in both its users and the trading volumes.
+Two key factors have been fueling the trading volumes recently.
 Firstly many traders have now returned to the market after the SC decision and secondly, Indians staying back home with the ongoing pandemic are now finding time to trade on their devices.

 What are cryptocurrencies?